 Some long-term health conditions such as stroke, Parkinson’s disease, depression, arthritis, heart conditions and urinary incontinence can increase your risk of falling by:

 - blurred vision; and

 - drop in blood pressure.

-Take control of your health — Be aware of your body and consult your health provider when things don’t feel right.
+- Be aware of your body –Consult your health provider when things don’t feel right.
 It is important to address your long-term health conditions to prevent worsening, maintain status or in some cases even gain improvements.

-Learn about your health conditions — Some medications can have side effects that can increase your risk of falling.
-Visit the medication section of the website for more information.
+- Learn about your health conditions — Some medications can have side effects that can increase your risk of falling.
+Visit the Medication and Falls section of the website for more information.

 For more information on managing your health contact:

 - Health Links – Info Santé at 204-788-8200

 - Wellbeing Guide